ANALYSIS OF THE PARIS AGREEMENT'S TRANSPARENCY FRAMEWORK: DOES IT INCENTIVISE GREATER CLIMATE AMBITION?

 It is thus key to improve the Paris Agreement’s transparency framework in the next COPs.
 If COP 26 has unfortunately been postponed to 2021 due to coronavirus, climate ambition should not be postponed as well.
 Given the shortcomings of the Paris Agreement’s framework, it is up to private actors, NGOs in particular, to hold States accountable through advocacy campaigns and litigation.

-The article can be found here and some live impressions from the webinar the journal organised here.
+The article can be found here and some live impressions

-: article published by Myele Rouxel.
+About the author: article published by Myele Rouxel.